 Our african heritage

-Since the late 1880's, the Carr-Hartley family has been the living definition of the great African adventure, as hunters, as big game trappers, as safari operators and as conservationists.
-Denys Finch Hatton was a friend, Karen Blixen (who later wrote "Out of Africa" as Isak Dineson) a neighbour.
-The movies "Snows of Kilimanjaro" and "Mugambo" were filmed on the Carr-Hartley family ranch, and pictures of Clark Gable, Ava Gardner and Ernest Hemingway are part of the family photo album.
+As Kenyans of this era, the Carr-Hartleys rubbed shoulders with many of the biggest names of the 20th century.
+Denys Finch Hatton was a friend; Karen Blixen (who later wrote Out of Africa as Isak Dinesen) was a neighbour.
+The movies Snows of Kilimanjaro and Mogambo were filmed on the Carr-Hartley family ranch, and pictures of Clark Gable, Ava Gardner and Ernest Hemingway feature in the family photo album.

 Tanya is from the well-known Hopcraft family, who moved to Kenya in 1902.
 From their family home, Loldia Farm by Lake Naivasha, they worked as farmers and conservationists, managing and protecting this stunning piece of land.